Neuromorphic Networks as Revealed by Features Similarity: Introduction

-Several interesting results have been obtained and discussed in this work respectively to each of its main elements.
-From the perspective of literal modularity optimization, it has been verified that the exponent parameter ($D$) can strongly influence the ridge of the parameter space where the larger modularity values are located.
-Regarding the study of the features influence on the obtained results, performed based on coincidence similarity between the maximum modularity networks obtained for several features combinations, it was verified that each of the features has a relatively moderate effect on the results, yielding networks with mostly comparable modularity.
-The neuromorphic networks obtained by the coincidence method resulted not only in highly modular, in which not only compact clusters have been obtained respectively to the considered neuronal types, but also provided a detailed representation of the similarity interrelationships between the several neurons from the same and different groups.
+Several interesting results have been obtained and discussed in this work.
+From the perspective of literal modularity supervised optimization, it has been verified that the exponent parameter ($D$) can strongly influence the selectivity and sensitivity of the parameter space where the larger literal modularity values are located.
+Regarding the study of the features influence on the obtained results, performed based on coincidence similarity between the maximum modularity networks obtained for several feature combinations, it was verified that each of the features has a relatively moderate effect on the results, yielding networks with mostly comparable modularity.
+The neuromorphic networks obtained by the coincidence method resulted not only highly modular, in which not only compact clusters have been obtained respectively to the considered neuronal types, but also provided a detailed representation of the similarity interrelationships between the several neurons from the same and different groups.
 The adopted methodology also allowed the identification of outlier cells.

-Each of the identified groups have also been visualized separately, allowing a better appreciation of their inner interconnections are revealed by the coincidence method.
-Then, by progressively involving one of the parameters ($\alpha$), a coincidence networks were obtained which effectively highlight the successive merging of cells and groups, providing additional insights about their specific interrelationships.
+Each of the identified groups has also been visualized separately, allowing a better appreciation of their inner interconnections that are revealed by the coincidence similarity method.
+Then, by incorporating the parameter ($\alpha$), coincidence similarity networks were obtained which effectively highlight the successive merging of cells and groups, providing additional insights about their specific interrelationships.